Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - The library now includes `IIotHubServiceRetryPolicy` implementations: `IotHubServiceExponentialBackoffRetryPolicy`, `IotHubServiceFixedDelayRetryPolicy`, `IotHubServiceIncrementalDelayRetryPolicy` and `IotHubServiceNoRetry`, which can be set via `IotHubServiceClientOptions.RetryPolicy`.
+ - `DirectMethodClientResponse` now has a method `TryGetValue<T>` to deserialize the payload to a type of your choice.

 #### API mapping